 Whether you’re working on code or something more concrete, you want to make sure that after each iteration it’s improving.
 You don’t want to have to come back and fix things later.
 Fix them now.
 Better still, make sure they’re getting better.
-Use Scrum, an Agile framework for completing complex projects, to help review and keep the project evolving.
+Use scrum, an agile framework for completing complex projects, to help review and keep the project evolving.

 If you’re looking to move quickly through a project, then you’re going to want to cut out unnecessary complexities.
 Keeping things as simple as possible is a great ethic to streamline your process.
-You can do this many ways, including the use of project management tools that cut out the busy work and give you more control over every aspect of the project.
+You can do this many ways, including the use of agile tools that cut out the busy work and give you more control over every aspect of the project.

 When you have a strong team, you want to give that team the autonomy to act independently.
 This means they can adapt to change quicker.
-In fact, they can do everything with greater agility because you’ve given them the trust to act without second guessing them.
+In fact, they can do everything with greater agility because you’ve given them the trust to act without second-guessing them.
 If you’ve done your job in collecting the right people, then they’ll do their job addressing issues and resolving them before they become problems.

 Another benefit of creating a well-rounded team is that they will stop, reflect and tweak the way they do things throughout the course of the project.
 They don’t act by rote or just blindly follow protocol, but think through their relationship to the project and adjust when necessary.
 The last thing you want is a complacent team, one that stands on their laurels.
 What you need is an ever-evolving group that is constantly engaged and looking for ways to improve productivity.

-Whether you work in an Agile process or not, these principles give you more tools in your toolbox to handle the varied obstacles that come up in any project, regardless of the methodology used to run it.
-Whatever way you work, you’re going to want to have a project management software with the features to help you work more efficiently.
-ProjectManager.com is a cloud-based PM tool, which means you’re getting the more accurate project metrics possible.
+Whether you work in an agile process or not, these principles give you more tools in your toolbox to handle the varied obstacles that come up in any project, regardless of the methodology used to run it.
+Whatever way you work, you’re going to want to have project management software with the features to help you work more efficiently.
+ProjectManager is a cloud-based PM tool, which means you’re getting the more accurate project metrics possible.
 See how it can help you by taking this free 30-day trial.